Last Updated: 7/6/2018

 SAM 72-7000 when the latter was delivered shortly after I left in 1972.
 Here

-photo with MATS markings and with turbojet (rather than turbofan) engines.
+(Military Air Transport Service) markings and with turbojet (rather than

-wingtips and tail, a precaution taken, I think, as a result of the mid-air,
+on the nose, wingtips and tail, a precaution taken, I think, as a result of the

-broad daylight collision of a UAL DC-7 and a TWA "Connie" over the
+mid-air, broad daylight collision of a UAL DC-7 and a TWA "Connie"

 she never was designated the official "Presidential aircraft," she